dimitar-4/ms2-memory-game/README.md

 * As a user, I want to be entertained by a simple and relaxing game.
 * As a user, I expect easy to read game menu, options and features so that everything is understandable with just one look.
 * As a user, I want to play a game that helps me concentrate.
-* As a user, I want to play a game that can bring a possitive effect on my memory skills.
+* As a user, I want to play a game that can bring a positive effect on my memory skills.
 * As a user, I want to play a game that covers object that I'm iterested in.

 ### Strategy:

- The goal for both the user and the owner in this case is the same.
+ The goal for both the user and the owner is in this case the same.
 The goal is to give the user a pleasent experience while playing.

 ### Scope:

- The player will be provided with features such as complete "how to play" instructions, the game board it self, an option to choose from three different images for the game backgraund, 60 seconds countdown timer, and alerts that inform the user if the game is won or the time is up.
+ The player will be provided with features such as complete "how to play" instructions, the game board itself, an option to choose from three different images for the game background, 60 seconds countdown timer, and alerts that inform the user if the game is won or the time is up.

 ### Structure:

   The layout of the project is clean and simple so the user can navigate and play quick and without any complications.
- Starting form the home page with a game title on top, that is also a link to the game page.
+ Starting from the home page with a game title on top, that is also a link to the game page.
  Instructions of how to play the game followed by a big "Play" button that leads to the game page.
 And finally at the bottom there is a positive message for the user.

  Opening the game page the user is presented with a game title on top, that is also a link to the home page.
 Under the game title there is an instructions button for the user to be able to read the rules once again if something is not clear.
-After thet there is a countdown timer to show the user how much time is left to win the game.
+After that there is a countdown timer to show the user how much time is left to win the game.
 Next to the timer there is another button, the restart game button.
  Under the timer and the restart button is the game board that is a 4 by 4 cards grid with a square shape.
 And finally at the bottom of the page